organic1338/ppc_forward_service/README.md

   "error": ""
 }
 ```
+Notes:
+- The `phone_number` query parameter is ignored; the endpoint always returns the latest unconsumed item for that customer.
+- Each successful GET consumes the queued item, clearing the slot for the next admin POST.
-If no record is found, the response keeps the same shape with base fields empty/zero, includes `"error": "phone_number_not_found"`, and merges `default_extra_data` (if any) at the top level.
+- If the queue is empty, the response keeps the same shape with base fields empty/zero, includes `"error": "phone_number_not_found"`, and merges `default_extra_data` (if any) at the top level.

 ## Swagger
 - UI: `http://localhost:8080/swagger/index.html`